-The city of Liege in Belgium, has a long and rich history of steel production.
-From the factory founded in Seraing by John Cockerill in 1817, over several mergers and the final acquisition of the company by ArcelorMittal, to the decommission of the last two blast furnaces in 2011.
-For more than a century thousands of men have toiled away in the factories, forges and foundries, working in dangerous and tiring conditions, putting their lives and health on the line.
-The remnants of this industry are everywhere in Seraing and Ougrée, acting as silent witnesses of a changing economic landscape.
+The city of Liege in Belgium has a long and rich history in steel production.
+From the factory founded by John Cockerill in Seraing in 1817, through various mergers and the eventual takeover of the company by ArcelorMittal, to the dismantling of the last two blast furnaces in 2011.
+For more than a century, thousands of men toiled in the factories, forges, and foundries.
+The remnants of this industry are all over Seraing and Ougrée, serving as silent witnesses to a changing economic landscape.

-However, the historic buildings and structures are disappearing fast, some get redeveloped, most get demolished. "acier/ rouille", French for "steel / rust", focuses on these neglected and often hated places, analytically portraying the endless complexity and variation in the installations and factories.
-This series is a ode to steel, industry and the people who once put their life and pride in working in the Liege steel industry.
+The historic buildings and structures are rapidly disappearing, some are being redeveloped, most are being demolished.
+"Acier / rouille", French for "steel / rust", focuses on these neglected and disappearing places, analytically depicting the endless complexity and variety in the installations and factories.